mopidy/mopidy/docs/api/http.rst

 please refer to the `JSON-RPC 2.0 spec
 <http://www.jsonrpc.org/specification>`_.

-All methods (not attributes) in the :ref:`core-api` is made available through JSON-RPC calls over the WebSocket.
+All methods in the :ref:`core-api` is made available through JSON-RPC calls over the WebSocket.
 For example, :meth:`mopidy.core.PlaybackController.play` is available as the JSON-RPC method ``core.playback.play``.

-The core API's attributes is made available through setters and getters.
-For example, the attribute :attr:`mopidy.core.PlaybackController.current_track` is available as the JSON-RPC method ``core.playback.get_current_track``.

 Example JSON-RPC request::